wraith-wireless/wraith/iyri/README.md

 cd wraith
 touch iyri.log
 ```
-It is recommended to run iyri as a service
+It is recommended to run iyri as a service as root.
+However, it is possible to run iyrid as a normal user but will require some workarounds with respect to iw, iwconfig, ifconfig and macchanger and giving python temporary set raw capabilities in order to bind the raw socket(s).
+For more information, see CONFIGURE.txt in the wraith directory.

 ### c.
 Configuration
 Using iyri.conf, there are several configurations that can be made prior to running Iyri.
 Any changes to iyri.conf will not be reflected until Iyri is restarted.
+Note that at present iyri.conf needs to be in the same directory as iyri.py

 #### i.
 Defining Source(s)
 Radios are definied in the Abad (required) section and Shama (optional) section.
 Each radio will have the following configuration options.